Servo

 Cross-Tenant Access Controls

-Cross-tenant operations are restricted exclusively to Servo platform administrators with the “servo” role.
-Any cross-tenant access is validated, explicitly flagged in the request context, and captured in the audit log.
+Cross-tenant operations are restricted exclusively to Servo platform administrators with elevated internal permissions.
+Any cross-tenant access is validated, explicitly flagged, and captured in the audit log.
 No customer user can access another tenant's data.

 4. Encryption